 Includes Thieme's Flexibook atlases and Textbook series, a series of popular and highly respected reference and review titles, published in the medical and life sciences.

 This presentation tool features illustrations and clinical images from Gilroy's Atlas of anatomy, Head and neck anatomy for dental medicine, and Fundamentals of medical physiology.

 License allows downloading of images for educational purposes, e.g. lectures or presentation.
 Images may not be used in published works or packaged and resold in any form.

-NOTE: Internet Explorer (IE) is required to use Thomson ONE.
+NOTE: Thomson ONE is fully funded by McMaster's DeGrooote School of Business (DSB).
+Internet Explorer (IE) is required to use Thomson ONE.
 It is not compatible with Firefox, Chrome, Safari or most other web browsers.
 Contains full-text research reports on global companies and industries written by analysts at leading investment banks, brokers and independent research firms.

 5 for Thomson ONE | 80 for DSB Virtual Lab

 Provides full page and article images with searchable full text of cover-to cover issues of the Times of London including illustrations, birth notices, obituaries, classifieds, editorials, book reviews, and more.

 Provides the tables of contents of a selection of Classics, Near Eastern Studies, and Religious Studies journals, both in text format and through a web search program.
 Where possible, links are given with articles of which the full text or an abstract is available online (about 15%).
 The project began to archive current tables of contents in 1992, and now contains nearly 200 journals, and nearly 100,000 articles, in a database at Toronto.
 In addition, the Louvain mirror site archives much additional material for some of the journals before 1992.
 Searches of all data can be made at both sites.
 Some collections of articles (e.g., Festschriften) are also included.